 While the supplement combats an overactive immune system, boswellia also boosts the immune system – in a good way!
 While various autoimmune conditions like inflammatory bowel disease (included Crohn’s disease and ulcerative colitis), rheumatoid arthritis and systemic lupus erythematosus involve the dysregulation and consequent hyperactive response of the immune system, natural remedies like boswellia extract downregulate these processes.
 By squelching the production of proinflammatory cytokines like Th1 that, when overexpressed, inevitably destroy healthy cells, boswellia leaves room for the immune system’s “good” defenses (i.e. Th2 cytokines) to do their thing, like fending off foreign pathogens.
 More about that below.
 So boswellia ultimately benefits the immune system in more ways than one!

-Health Benefits 5 & 6 (infection prevention and accelerated wound healing):
+5 & 6.
+Boswellia helps with infection prevention and accelerated wound healing

 Traditional Ayurvedic anecdotes which point to the positive effects that boswellia has on the brain have also implicated this powerful herb in the therapeutic prevention of high levels of stress and anxiety.
 By helping to rebalance stress hormones (think, cortisol) throughout the body, boswellia extract may indeed have a calming, relaxing effect.
 Mouse studies have also suggested that rodents treated with a purified extract of the frankincense component (incensole acetate) had reduced levels of anxiety as determined via anxiety tests when compared to normal controls.
 While there is room for more research on this health benefit, we have no reason to doubt boswellia may have an added bonus of warding off the Sunday scaries.
 Simply put, it’s certainly worth a try.